joeatodd/HiDEM/README.md

 ## Compilation ##

-Configuration, compilation and installation is handled by Cmake.
+Configuration, compilation and installation is handled by CMake.
 Example installation scripts for Cray and Ubuntu systems are located in scripts/compilation.
 These scripts invoke cmake with toolchain files located in scripts/toolchains, which set default compilers etc.

 If you generate your own toolchain/compilation scripts for different systems, please get in touch or make a pull request!